han-x-z/On-Defining-Security-for-Model-Stealing-Defenses/README.md

-# On Defining Security for Model Stealing Defenses
+# On Defining and Proving Security for Model Stealing Defenses

-Implementation of the paper "On Defining Security for Model Stealing Defenses".
+Implementation of the paper "On Defining and Proving Security for Model Stealing Defenses".

 ## Setup